 Any motion for summary judgment must comply with the following requirements.
 Any motion that does not comply may be denied immediately without requiring a response from the non-moving party.
 A motion to compel compliance with the requirements of this Rule, including as made applicable to Rule 7012-1, shall be promptly made by the applicable party if the respondent believes the movant has failed to comply in the initial motion or if the movant believes the respondent has failed to comply in the response to the initial motion.
-A motion to compel compliance with the requirements of this Rule, including as made applicable to Rule 7012-1, shall toll the deadlines under this Rule until the Court enters an order on the motion to compel compliance hereunder.
+A motion to compel compliance with the requirements of this Rule, including as made applicable to Rule 7012-1, shall the court enters an order on the motion to compel compliance hereunder.